 4-Point Basics About Goal-Based Investing

 - Goal-based investing involves defining your financial objectives, creating a timeline for each one, and investing frequently in order to achieve them.
 As a result, you effectively give all of your dreams and financial goals a chance.

 - Goal-based investment planning is different from traditional investing.
 In the former, an investor’s success is measured by how efficiently he or she achieves personal life goals rather than how well their investments perform in the market average over time.
 So you’re not competing with the market in this race, but you’re running it for yourself.

 - Now, coming to the investment objective, let’s explain it through an example again.
 Let’s say your GBI (goal-based investment) is saving up for education for your children’s future.
-Ideally you’ll need to start when your child is young.
-You can start by monthly SIPs (systematic investment plan) in mutual funds and stocks.
+Ideally, you’ll need to start when your child is young.
+You can start with monthly SIPs (systematic investment plans) in mutual funds and stocks.

 1. Builds Financial Discipline

 Investing without a plan is a less disciplined approach.
 Many investors who do not have a specific aim in mind eventually cease investing for a variety of reasons.
 However, if you have precise goals in mind, you are more likely to stick with it.
 Because you know that if you stop investing, you will never achieve your goal.